PromiseDutta/School-Management-Application/README.md

 - **DevTools**: Spring Boot DevTools for enhanced development experience with automatic restarts and live reload.

 ### Conclusion
-The `example_52` project is a comprehensive web application that provides essential functionalities for managing school operations, catering to both students and administrators.
+The `School Management Apllication` project is a comprehensive web application that provides essential functionalities for managing school operations, catering to both students and administrators.
 It emphasizes security, user experience, and maintainability, making it a robust solution for educational institutions.

 If you need more specific details about any particular feature or functionality, feel free to ask!